 - Cow manure

 Dried dragon fruit flowers & dragon fruit skin are also a great source for soil enrichment.
-The plants grow big, strong & disease-free.
+The results are nothing short of amazing.
+People's hard work have paid off and even in the very first year of their planting.
+The dragons develop big, strong & disease-free fruits.
 Nothing is more satisfying for the farmers on their returns.
 And for the consumers to taste truly good dragon fruits.

 Share or pin this post!